Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant. Find care tips here to keep this jazzy beauty healthy & strong.

 Pruning/Trimming

-Not much is needed.
+Not much is needed on a regular basis.
 The main reasons to prune this plant are to take off the occasional yellow leaf or spent flower.

-If the plant is getting too leggy or you want it to grow denser, then tip prune off the new growth.
+If the plant is getting too leggy or you want it to grow denser, then tip-prune or pinch off the new growth.

 Just make sure your Pruners Are Clean & Sharp before you do any pruning.